apify/apify-docs/sources/platform/proxy/index.md

 ## Proxy types {#proxy-types}

-There are several types of proxy servers each of them with different advantages, disadvantages, and price.
-You can use them to access websites from different geographies and with different levels of anonymity.
+There are several types of proxy servers, each of them with different advantages, disadvantages, and pricing.
+You can use them to access websites from various geographies and with different levels of anonymity.

 <CardGrid>
     <Card